 Types of breast reconstruction

 Breasts can be reconstructed using implants, living tissue or a combination of the two.
 Most reconstruction involves two or more operations over several months.
 The initial surgery forms the breast mounds (breasts without nipples).
-A shorter revision surgery later refines the shape and size of the new breasts and (if needed) creates nipples.
+A shorter surgery later refines the shape and size of the new breasts and (if needed) creates nipples.
 Tattooing adds color to the nipples, simulates the areolas and completes the reconstructive process.

 Reconstruction with breast implants